CLSherrod/clsherrod.github.io/_pages/projects.md

 **2021 - 2022 [Fresh Living](/freshliving/)**

-Import company of Mexican fresh produce to the US.
+Import company of fresh produce to the US.

 **2020 - [Hiring Virtual Workers For Small Business Book](/hiring)**